Trauma Counseling

 With the help of an attuned and fully present therapist, you can process and work through the trauma.
 It’s difficult work, but you have a companion and helper in the therapist.
 The rewards can be substantial.

-The course of therapy will be aimed at facilitating movement;
+The course of therapy will be aimed at facilitating movement:

-• from helplessness to efficacy and capacity,
+• From helplessness to efficacy and capacity,

-• from being over or under activated in the world to calm, full aliveness,
+• From being over or under activated in the world to calm, full aliveness,

-• from restricted living to full living,
+• From restricted living to full living,

-• from compulsive reliving of the trauma or avoidance to freedom,
+• From compulsive reliving of the trauma or avoidance to freedom,

-• from dissociation to integration and connectedness,
+• From dissociation to integration and connectedness,

-• from hypervigilance and distrust to openness and trust with discretion,
+• From hypervigilance and distrust to openness and trust with discretion,

-• from despair to triumph,
+• From despair to triumph,

-• from restricted spontaneity to capacity to play.
+• From restricted spontaneity to capacity to play.

 While a feeling of shame is frequently associated with trauma, there is nothing inherently shameful about it.
 Trauma results from an understandable bodily and psychological response to an intolerable situation.